textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Mark chats as read (bulk)

-Mark several chats as read by chat ids or mark all chats as read
+Mark several chats as read by chat IDs or mark all chats as read

 ### Example
 ```java